What's in your water?

 Showering Matters: Your Skin and Lungs Absorb More Than You Think

 Water exposure does not stop at what we drink.
-Our skin, the body’s largest organ, comes into contact with municipal tap water daily through showering and bathing.
-While the skin serves as a protective barrier, warm water can slightly increase its permeability.
+Our skin, the body’s largest organ, comes into contact with tap water daily through showering and bathing.
+While the skin serves as a protective barrier, warm water slightly increases its permeability.

-Municipal tap water typically contains disinfectants such as chlorine or chloramine to control microbial contamination.
-When this treated water is heated for showering, some disinfectant compounds can transition from dissolved form into vapor.
-In a steamy shower environment, these vapors can be inhaled.
+Municipal tap water contains disinfectants such as chlorine or chloramine to control microbial contamination.
+When this treated water is heated for showering, some of these compounds can transition from dissolved form into vapor.
+In a steamy shower environment, that means they are not only on the skin, but also in the air we breathe.

 The lungs contain millions of tiny air sacs that efficiently transfer inhaled substances into the bloodstream.
-Because of this large surface area and rapid exchange system, inhalation becomes another pathway of exposure in addition to skin contact and ingestion.
+Because of this, inhalation becomes another pathway of exposure alongside skin contact and ingestion.

 I personally use a shower filter from Miniwell.
 After installing it, I noticed my hair felt softer, my skin felt less tight after showering, and the chlorine scent was significantly reduced.
 One feature I appreciate is that the filter cartridge visibly changes as it collects sediment and impurities.
 Seeing that buildup makes the filtration process tangible.
 Clear water does not always mean untouched water.